Working with a REST API: the GitHub case study

 GhOrganization new rawData: dictionary.

 Now, try exploring.
-For example, what happens when you double click on a repository?
-Notice how you can navigate from the feenk organization to its repositories , and from there to individual contributors , their GitHub events and issues .
+For example, what happens when you double-click on a repository?
+Notice how you can navigate from the feenk organization to its repositories , and from there to individual contributors , their GitHub events , and issues .
+Each of these entities is just a wrapper around data that has been dynamically retrieved from GitHub using its REST API.